 Students undertake a week-long scenario activity on the policy-making process where they engage with external experts and UCL academics.
-Students go on to undertake a nine-month major project on development innovation policy for a real-world client involved in development initiatives.
+Students go on to undertake a nine-month major project for a real-world client involved in development initiatives.
 Example policy problems include water or energy infrastructure, food, or telecoms.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.